matrix-org/matrix-ios-sdk/sdk/README.rst

 Tests
 =====

-You can run unitary testing from the Xcode Test navigator tab or select the MatrixSDKTests scheme and launch the "Test" action.
+You can run unit tests from the Xcode Test navigator tab or select the MatrixSDKTests scheme and launch the "Test" action.